Chapter 6 Introduction to Word

 Delete Content

-The user can delete content several different ways, including:
+The user can delete content several different ways, including the following:

 • Using the Backspace key, which deletes the text to the left of the insertion point.